BenjaminPrinc/diff-sync-js/README.md

         - Unnecessary Complexity
 - Where/How is the edit-Stack implemented?
 - Is it possible to deploy a Peer-to-Peer Version of Mr Wei's impementation?
-- How is it possible to use the API in other SS-Projects?
+- How is it possible to use the API in other JS-Projects?
 - Are the JSON-Docs interchangable with other kind of Docs?
 - How is Mr Wei solving the conflicts?